siderolabs/talos/website/content/v1.1/guides/storage.md

 Mayastor is new, maybe _too_ new.
 If you're looking for something well-tested and battle-hardened, this is not it.
-If you're looking for something lean, future-oriented, and simpler than Ceph, it might be a great choice.
+However, if you're looking for something lean, future-oriented, and simpler than Ceph, it might be a great choice.

-### Video Walkthrough
+#### Video Walkthrough

 To see a live demo of this section, see the video below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q86Kidk81xE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Prep Nodes
+#### Prep Nodes

 Either during initial cluster creation or on running worker nodes, several machine config values should be edited.
-This information is gathered from the Mayastor [documentation](https://mayastor.gitbook.io/introduction/quickstart/preparing-the-cluster).
+(This information is gathered from the Mayastor [documentation](https://mayastor.gitbook.io/introduction/quickstart/preparing-the-cluster).)
-We need to set the `vm.nr_hugepages` sysctl and add `openebs.io/engine=mayastor` labels to the nodes which are meant to be storage nodes
+We need to set the `vm.nr_hugepages` sysctl and add `openebs.io/engine=mayastor` labels to the nodes which are meant to be storage nodes.
 This can be done with `talosctl patch machineconfig` or via config patches during `talosctl gen config`.

-Some examples are shown below, modify as needed.
+Some examples are shown below: modify as needed.

 Using gen config